nurzhanzhanuzak/eventsourcing/docs/topics/examples/fts-projection.rst

 Because the projection uses a subscription, the projection will follow events from every instance of the :class:`~examples.contentmanagement.application.ContentManagement` application "write model" that is configured to use the same database.
-And because the projection is recorded in the database, it can be queried from any instance of the :class:`~examples.ftsprojection.projection.PostgresFtsTrackingRecorder` recorder "read model" that is configured to use the same database.
+And because the projection is recorded in the database, it can be queried from any instance of the :class:`~examples.ftsprojection.projection.PostgresFtsView` recorder "read model" that is configured to use the same database.
 To demonstrate this, separate instances of the application and the recorder are used as the "write model" and "read model" interfaces.
 The projection runs independently.